 Why do you think I get those stories?
 Because God is a rewarder of those who do – what?
 Step out by faith.
 Faith that does – what?
 Often counter intuitively, you give, when you’re thinking to yourself, Only an idiot would give right now.
 That’s what I told God: “Lord, excuse me, but I have both brain cells working.
 I have my rent plus 10 dollars, and You’re asking me to give it to this lady.
 It’s very nice.
 Why don’t You give it to her?”
 And He said, “I’m going to, through you!
 The question I want to know is, do you trust Me to take care of you?”
-I didn’t want to do it.
+And my answer was, “Maybe.”
+And so, I didn’t feel like it.
+Don’t – don’t – don’t over spiritualize this.
+I didn’t feel like it; I didn’t want to do it.
 I just obeyed.
 And then God provided.

 Let’s look at the process.
 The principle, restated: When you have a need, plant a seed.
+When you have a need, plant a seed.
+That’s this picture.
 Notice what He says in verse 6 of 2 Corinthians chapter 9: “Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.”
 In other words, to a farmer, if you plant 15 seeds of wheat, you’re gonna get a little bit of wheat.
 If you plant 15,000 seeds of wheat, you’re gonna get – what? – a lot of wheat!
 If you want a lot, plant a lot.

 It’s not rocket science.
 But He’s gonna make this a spiritual principle.
 If you have a need, plant a seed.